 The best thing to clean leather with is a premade leather cleaner.
 You don't want to use homemade solutions, like vinegar or baking soda.
 Those will strip the leather of its natural oils and slowly destroy the item.

-Can you use Dawn soap to clean leather?
+Can you use Dawn to wash leather?

 More tips on leather cleaning: